Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Preliminaries and Notation

-\begin{remark} While the above discussion focused on local convergence of undirected graphs, there exist several frameworks for working with local convergence of directed graphs.
-One possible approach is to define a space of isomorphism classes of marked directed graphs in which all isomorphisms additionally respect edge orientation (in the spirit of \cite[Exercise 2.17]{Hof21}).
-Using an argument similar to that used in the proof of \cite[Lemma 3.4]{Bor16}), it is possible to then show that this space is Polish and, furthermore, one can construct a random map that "lifts" marked directed graphs from this new space to marked undirected graphs in a suitably continuous way.
+\begin{remark}[IPS on Directed graphs] While the above discussion focused on the local convergence of undirected graphs, there exist several frameworks for working with the local convergence of directed graphs.
+One possible approach is to define a space of isomorphism classes of marked directed graphs in which all isomorphisms additionally respect edge orientation (in the spirit of \cite[Exercise 2.17]{Hof24}).
+Using an argument similar to that used in the proof of \cite[Lemma 3.4]{Bor16}), it is possible to then show that this space is Polish.
+Furthermore, one can construct a random map that ``lifts'' marked directed graphs from this new space to marked undirected graphs in a suitably continuous way.
 This construction can be combined with the results of this paper to obtain convergence and hydrodynamic limit results for a large class of IPS on directed sparse graphs, including neuronal Hawkes processes \cite{Tru16}.
-A fully rigorous justification is somewhat technical, and hence postponed to future work. \end{remark}
+A fully rigorous justification is somewhat technical, and hence omitted from this work. \end{remark}